jairoEscobar1610/salesloft-challenge/README.md

 ### Setup and installation

 Move to the `salesloft-challenge-web` directory to start the setup.

+Modify the `src/environments/environment.ts` and `src/environments/environment.prod.ts` files to point into the correct API url.

 Install the `npm` packages described in the `package.json` and verify that it works: